blytkerchan/blytkerchan.github.io/_posts/2019-09-29-when-rsa-dies.md

 slug: when-rsa-dies
 title: When RSA dies
 ---
-IBM will [soon launch](https://techcrunch.com/2019/09/18/ibm-will-soon-launch-a-53-qubit-quantum-computer/) a 53-qubut quantum computer available as a cloud service, alongside five 20-qubit quantum computers.
+IBM will [soon launch](https://techcrunch.com/2019/09/18/ibm-will-soon-launch-a-53-qubit-quantum-computer/) a 53-qubit quantum computer available as a cloud service, alongside five 20-qubit quantum computers.
 Google already has a number of quantum computers that they've been using in AI research.
-Their [publication database](https://ai.google/research/pubs/) has such gems as [A 28nm Bulk-CMOS 4-to-8GHz \<2mW Cryogenic Pulse Modulator for Scalable Quantum Computing](https://ai.google/research/pubs/pub47965), which describes an integrated circuit used to control qubits (which operate at extremely low temperatures, which comes with its own challenges.
+Their [publication database](https://ai.google/research/pubs/) has such gems as "*[A 28nm Bulk-CMOS 4-to-8GHz \<2mW Cryogenic Pulse Modulator for Scalable Quantum Computing](https://ai.google/research/pubs/pub47965)*", which describes an integrated circuit used to control qubits (which operate at extremely low temperatures, which comes with its own challenges.
 The goal here is to reduce the number of qubits required for error correction by improving the classic components of the quantum computer that control the qubits).

 Quantum computing technologies are advancing by leaps and bounds (or at least, they seem to be).
 This has led some to [speculate](https://quantumcomputingreport.com/our-take/applying-moores-law-to-quantum-qubits/) that we may be able to apply Moore's law to quantum computing, as we've done for classical computing.
 If that is the case, and provided we (humanity) find a way to: